 Let us now look at the tasks and duties that form part of the spy’s job profile:

-Plan, build and manage intelligence operations from varying trusted sources outside of the borders of the country.
+• Plan, build and manage intelligence operations from trusted sources outside the country's borders.

-Conduct intensive and long investigations to identify patterns in large data sets, and evaluate, categorize, and organize amassed information.
+• Conduct intensive and lengthy investigations to identify patterns in large data sets, and evaluate, categorize, and organize amassed information.

-Supervise the behaviors of a person or groups of people to collect relevant information.
+• Supervise a person's behaviours or groups of people to collect relevant information.

 3. Skills To Become A Spy